 NOTE: Courses are in alpha-numeric order, not necessarily the order in which they are taken, and are subject to change.
 Please speak with an Program Manager for a course map.

-To learn more, please request information below, or call us toll-free at (866) 758-7670.
+To learn more, please request information below, or call us at (215) 473-2695.
 You’ll speak with one of our Program Managers, who can answer any questions you might have about the Master of Science in Strategic Human Resource Management.